marcusboyds/ubeswap-nft-farm-cards/README.md

 Click on any NFT on NFTs section and open a dedicated page for it on the website.
 There you can see on 3D which is some of the best part of the experiences on the website
 <img width="1680" alt="Captura de Tela 2022-12-20 às 01 49 00" src="https://user-images.githubusercontent.com/73398891/208586187-8f4127bb-79f0-4ac0-87e3-e7f32d04a43f.png">

+# Status

+All NFTs are live for sell at a symbolic value of 10 CELO for supporting our design, work and art.

 # Hackers
 To complete this project, we needed two hackers here: